 Will there be food?
 Will this be fun?

 Yes!
-And yes!
+(Well, usually, there is food.
+This year, we are virtual) And yes!
 Oh, and we will also provide each Scholar with a $50 stipend since you’ll be making our community better by sharing your story.

 I’m in!
 What’s next?